mwburke/simplexnoise/README.md

 Python implementation of 3d simplex noise

-Forked and modified from the original to be compatible with Tensorflow 2.0 with minimal changes
+Note: Tensorflow implementation now compatible with verseion 2.x and may not work with 1.x versions.